How Much to Tip House Cleaners in 2026

 How Much Should You Tip Your House Cleaner?

 The short answer is 15-20% of the total cost for a one-time cleaning, or a flat $10-$20 per visit for recurring service.
-But the right amount depends on the type of service, the size of the job, and your relationship with the cleaner.

 One-Time or Deep Cleaning